chrisruffalo/taverna/README.md

 []$ podman run docker.io/chrisruffalo/taverna:1.1 --version
 taverna - 1.1
 ```
+Checksums for each build are provided by the

 Artifact signature attestations are also provided with each build.
 In order to verify an artifact you will need
 the `gh` command from [GitHub](https://github.com/cli/cli/releases), the `attestation.json` file from the release, and the release artifact itself.